 I manage the swimming part, meaning the installation of the course, the relationship with external contributors (SNSM, CKPCA) as well as the safety of the athletes and spectators on the beach.

 During the Triathlon weekend, I have to organise the starts and make sure the courses are completed with the help of a team of 27 volunteers.

 Responsible for the safety of the cycle route, we are in contact with external organisations such as the Town Hall of La Baule, the municipal and national police and referees.

-We draw up the timetables of the 117 volunteers and student referees and supervise them during the weekend of the event.
-We supervise the marking out and securing of the entire course.
+We draw up the timetables of the 117 volunteers and student referents and supervise them during the weekend of the event.
+We supervise the marking out and security of the entire course.

 I have several roles as I manage both the running course and the finish area.

 For the running course, first of all it has to be approved by the French Triathlon Federation (FFTri), especially for the Triathlon Grand Prix races.